-Below you will find brief descriptions of several interactive maps and data discovery tools.
-Several of these individual data layers can now be integrated into regionally based visualization portals (Arctic and Cook Inlet with more to come).
-To download complete datasets, scroll down to the bottom on this page for a table of interoperable web services.
+Below you will find brief descriptions of AOOS interactive maps and data discovery tools.
+To download complete data sets, scroll down to the bottom on this page for a table of interoperable web services.

-Real-time Sensor Map – This interactive map taps into more than 4,000 real-time sensors owned and maintained by a variety of federal, state and private entities.
+Real-time Sensor Map –This interactive map taps into more than 3,000 real-time sensors owned and maintained by a variety of federal, state and private entities.
+It is the only single access point for real-time data through Alaska for both marine and terrestrial stations.

-Model Explorer – This application displays a catalog of gridded data sets available through AOOS including satellite observations, model predictions and input layers for numerical simulations.
-Research institutions and agencies across Alaska and beyond contribute to and share original information through this portal.
+Model Explorer — This application displays gridded data sets including satellite observations, model predictions and input layers for numerical simulations.
+The data are provided by an array of research institutions and agencies across Alaska and elsewhere.

-Users can browse data sets by category or keyword, search through metadata, or graphically explore individual data sets, including dropping a “virtual sensor” to extract a time series at specific location.
-To contribute data click the red feedback tab
+Users can browse data sets by category or keyword, search through metadata, jump backwards and forwards through time steps and explore different geographies.
+You can also drop a “virtual sensor” to extract a time series at specific location.
+Data is available for download in formats such as Excel and NETcdf.

-Industry Arctic Data – Signed in August of 2011, a data-sharing agreement between NOAA and three oil companies (Shell, ConocoPhillips, and StatOil) is now providing the scientific community access to a wealth of oceanographic and environmental data collected between 2008 and 2011 in the Chukchi Sea.
+Industry Arctic Data — Signed in August of 2011, a data-sharing agreement between NOAA and three oil companies (Shell, ConocoPhillips, and StatOil) is now providing the scientific community access to a wealth of data collected between 2008 and 2012 in the Chukchi Sea.

 The agreement calls for sharing three major data sets in the lease sale areas: real-time weather and ocean observations, environmental information and sea ice and sea floor mapping data.
 During the open water season, real-time data is available through the AOOS Sensor Map.
 Historic weather, oceanographic and environmental studies data is freely available through the Research Workspace.

-Seabird Portal – This map displays seabird colonies throughout the North Pacific coasts.
+Seabird Portal — This map, funded by the US Fish & Wildlife Service, displays seabird colonies throughout the North Pacific coasts.
 However, it is a work in progress.
 Many of the colony data have errors and will be fixed in the next few months.
 Diet data is being revised and is not currently available.

 Axiom Consulting is not responsible for the accuracy of the data, but feedback on the tool is appreciated.